pudly/schmopera-hugo/content/articles/agrippina-and-the-elephants-in-the-room.md

 It was a satire when it premiered in Venice and it remains so today.
 The story is annoyingly complicated only when attempting to sum it up.
 Watching it unfold is dark side fun.
 How surprising that Vincenzo Grimani’s uncommonly intelligent libretto thrills like a juicy episode of _Scandal_. _Agrippina_ was Handel’s first big hit and paved the way for his London ventures.

+> The ensemble is precise, elegant and bright.

 Agrippina is the empress of Rome.
 She’d like her dim-witted son Nerone (Nero) from a previous marriage to succeed her current husband, Emperor Claudio.
 (Claudius) Informed that Claudio may be lost at sea Agrippina positions Nerone for the top job by encouraging him to do giveaways in the community.
 He finds the public repugnant but polls well just the same.
 In the meantime Agrippina enlists support from ranking military and political types with the promise of sexual favors.
 There are strings attached as these gentlemen will find out.
 Unfortunately for Agrippina, Claudio is saved by the heroic warrior Ottone (Otho).
 Claudio slips back into Rome unbeknownst to Agrippina for an assignation with Poppea, blithely billed in the program as a Roman lady.
 Claudio is so grateful that he offers Ottone the throne upon his retirement.
 Agrippina has her work cut out for her and it doesn’t help that Poppea and Ottone are in love.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1583169199/media/2020/03/Agrippina_2595s-L_jy5wq2.jpg){{% /md %}}